-Aishwarya Rai Bachchan & Priyanka Chopra In No Mood To PATCH-UP; Their Latest Move Hints So!
+Aishwarya Rai Bachchan & Priyanka Chopra In No Mood To PATCH UP; Their Latest Move Hints So!

 Catfight Spills On Social Media Too?

 Now, with Aishwarya joining the social media, competition between the divas has increased.
-With the former's growing follower, it's become a point of concern for the latter to hold her grounds.
+With the former's growing followers, it's become a point of concern for the latter to hold her grounds.

 Did Priyanka Refuse To Work With Abhishek?

-Earlier, Priyanka had replaced Aishwarya in 'Bluffmaster' and now Abhishek Bachchan backed out of Sonali Bose' film because of Aishwarya, suggested the grapevine.
+Earlier, Priyanka had replaced Aishwarya in 'Bluffmaster' and now Abhishek Bachchan backed out of Shonali Bose' film because of Aishwarya, suggested the grapevine.

 Sensational!

-Rumors suggest that he was to star opposite Priyanka in the film.
+Rumours suggest that he was to star opposite Priyanka in the film.
 But, because of the catfight between his dear wifey and his former co-star, he had to leave the project and Farhan Akhtar stepped into his shoes.

 However Aishwarya's Team Had Denied All These Reports